-Here's a really quick and easy device called a Saddle and Block that every apprentice has to make during their first year at college.
-It works like an extra pair of hands and keeps doors held firmly in place while you work on them.
-It also keeps the door's edge off the usually messy floor which helps to prevent damaging it too.
+Here's a really quick and easy device called a Door Saddle and Block that every apprentice has to make during their first year at college.
+It works like an extra pair of hands and keeps your internal and external doors held firmly in place on edge while you work on them, chopping in the hinges and locks etc. It also keeps the door's edge off the usually messy floor which helps to prevent damaging it too.

 All you will need to make it is a 75x50mm offcut around 600mm long (3x2 offcut 2ft long), a tape measure, combination square, pencil, hand saw and chisel.